sea-art/eJournal/README.md

 #### Frontend

 Files are stored in `src/vue`.
-To start the development vue server type `make run-front` in the `PSE_Hokkies` folder.
+To start the development vue server type `make run-front` in the `eJournal` folder.
 The Frontend is dependent on the Backend to work properly with requesting data, so make sure to also run the backend.

 `npm` should always be run in this directory, as the `node_modules` folder is stored here.
 For the actual source files, view the `src/vue/src` folder.

 #### Backend

 Files are stored in `src/django`.
-To start the development django server type `make run-back` in the `PSE_Hokkies` folder.
+To start the development django server type `make run-back` in the `eJournal` folder.

 ## Testing